 The applicants' performance is to be evaluated immediately after the end of the exam, and an authorized member of academic staff will guarantee that the entire process is standard and correct.

 Following the completion of the procedures, the results will appear in the participants’ e-application tables.

 The final decision letter will be sent to the candidates via a registered postal service within 1 month of the date of the exam.

-By 15 APRIL Can anyone be exempted?
+Can anyone be exempted?

 A candidate may avoid the admission procedures if he or she has a record of excellent learning results.
 The application form must be submitted in writing by April 15 of the given year and accompanied by the following documents in English:

 - final study reports of the previous four school years (including a list of all subjects with the scores and/or marks); the materials should be letter-headed and stamped or signed at the applicant’s former school);